matthewhand/stripe-payment/hints-for-chatgpt.md

 - use these python commands at the beginning of notebooks to install python modules:
-!pip install -r PyGithub json stripe
+!pip install -r PyGithub stripe vercel
 - use Python to a) access the AWS API, and b) generate CloudFormation templates, deployed to the Github repo.
 - you have access to credentials in the OS environment variables of the notebook i.e. GITHUB_TOKEN, STRIPE_API_KEY, NGROK_API_KEY, NETLIFY_API_KEY, RENDER_API_KEY, VERCEL_API_KEY
 - use the Decision Plugin to determine if you have already chosen a hosting service, and then use that project.  if for some reason you cannot, then update the decision.